franklinharper/FrankHarper-20230129-NYCSchools/README.md

 In a real app there would be more than one way to sort and filter.

-Some options are:
+Some options for improving the UX are:

 * filter by distance from a certain location
 * filter by estimated travel time from a certain location
-* sort by percentage of students that take the SAT (only sort that is currently implemented)
 * sort by average SAT score (math+reading+writing)
 * sort by math SAT score
 * sort by average reading+writing SAT scores